NETWAYS/foreman-training/provisioning/02_configuration.md

 Click it and in the dialog on the "Partition table" tab you can verify that "Kickstart default" is selected.
 On the tab "Installation media" select "CentOS Stream 9 mirror" (which is the one for CentOS Stream 9 onwards).
 On the "Templates" tab you can verify that "Kickstart default" is selected as
 Provisioning template and "Kickstart default PXELinux" is the PXELinux template.
-These will be used in the next exercise, but there are more selected for other ways of Provisioning.
+These will be used in the next exercise, but there are more selected for other ways of provisioning.
 And on the "Parameters" tab add the parameter "enable-official-puppet8-repo" as "boolean" with value "true".
 Click on "Submit".